mever-team/FairBench/README.md

 Variable forks create branches of calculations that are computed in parallel.
 Non-forked variables (i.e., of normal Python) are used by all branches of computations, but forked variables retain different values per branch.
+More details on forks and branches, including generation from dicts, can be found [here](docs/branches.md).

 After declaring the protected attribute, we generate a report on the branch's fairness and print it per: